Uncover a Unique Wine Tasting Experience in Sonoma

 The property at Belden Barns, on Sonoma Mountain, has been a dairy farm, a prune orchard, and a rural retreat.
 This history is very much part of the winery’s identity today.
 Though the destination doesn’t technically have a tasting room, Belden Barns hosts visitors for private tastings, and those often include a tour and walkabout of the 55-acre property.
 Upcoming expansion plans include a tasting room with a commercial kitchen and creamery, as well as some farm animals.
 Today, visitors will check out the 3-acre farm, sample some home-cooked food pairings, and marvel at the view of San Pablo Bay.
 This wine tasting experience ends at the “Wishing Tree,” an old oak tree where guests can write and hang wishes for posterity to record.
 For wines, guests will enjoy seven varietals, including two sparkling wines and a gruner veltliner, the only one in Sonoma County.

 Located just outside Jack London State Historic Park in Glen Ellen, Benziger Family Winery is one of Sonoma County’s oldest family-owned wineries.
-The winery offers a handful of different options for seeing the ranch up-close.
-On the Biodynamic Vineyard Tram Tour ($30), for instance, visitors take a tram out into the vineyards to learn about biodynamic farming and explore a wine cave.
-The Tribute Estate Tour ($50) is pretty much the same itinerary, except it adds wine and barrel tastings along the way and a seated tasting of estate wines in a private room inside the cave. $30-$50
+The winery offers a handful of different options for enjoying the property outdoors.
+On the Private Tribute Estate Tour & Tasting ($55 per person), for instance, visitors take a tram out into the vineyards to learn about biodynamic farming and explore a wine cave.
+The tour lasts approximately 1.5 hours and is limited to a private group of 4 guests.
+Explore more outdoor wine tasting experiences on their website.
+Now open Thursday through Monday by appointment only.

 Without experiencing it yourself, it’s difficult to describe the Pinzgauer Excursion at Gundlach Bundschu Winery, just outside the town of Sonoma.
 It’s part vineyard tour and tasting and part thrilling amusement park ride.
-Visitors board an open-air, 12-person military vehicle and tour the Bundschu family’s 320-acre estate, disembarking to taste wines paired with cheese and charcuterie as well as enjoy a spectacular view of the Sonoma Valley.
-This unusual wine tasting experience is available Thursday through Monday and lasts 1.5 to two hours. $65
+Climb aboard the open-air military vehicle with 10 of your closest friends and tour the Bundschu family’s 320-acre estate, disembarking to taste five wines paired with cheese and charcuterie as well as enjoy a spectacular view of the Sonoma Valley.
+Minimum group size of 6 people and maximum 10 people, reservation required.
+This unusual private wine tasting experience is available Friday, Saturday and Sunday at 11:30 a.m. and 3:00 p.m. and is only currently available for private groups.
+Visit their website to explore more outdoor wine tasting experiences.